isjoshokay/Pizza-Planet-Strongmind/Ideation/Overview.md

 - `Number` price: a base cost plus the cost of each topping on the pizza - calculated before the data is added collectively. *(12.99)*
 - `String` pizzaimg: A route to the image of the pizza. *(/images/pizza_name.jpg)*

-## Design Guide
+## UI Design
 I want to align the design with what inspired it, so I am drawing inspiration from the Toy Story movie.
 I am using the below image (and other screenshots from the movie(s) as a reference to complete the design:

 ![Screenshot](./Images/Pizza_Planet_inside.webp)

-Given the nature of the source material, I'm thinking to use rounded borders with boxed elements, perhaps even figuring out a way to incorporate organic shapes into the mix to make it more fun.
+Given the nature of the source material, I'm thinking to use rounded borders, perhaps even figuring out a way to incorporate organic shapes into the mix to make it more fun.

 ### Color Palette
 - Primary:       #1e1f4e